logisim-evolution/logisim-evolution/artwork/README.md

 convert all texts to paths (Inkscape: "Object" menu -> "Object to Path").
 We provide such version of logo SVG as `logisim-evolution-logo.svg`.

+The in-app PNG rendition of the logo (in [src/main/resources/resources/logisim/img/logisim-evolution-logo.png](../src/main/resources/resources/logisim/img/logisim-evolution-logo.png) must be rendered as image of 200px height and proportional width (but less than 600px) or [About.java](../src/main/java/com/cburch/logisim/gui/start/About.java) consts needs to be adjusted.

 Fonts used:
 * [Electronic Circuit](https://textfonts.net/electronic-circuit-font.html)
 * [A Dripping Marker](https://www.1001freefonts.com/a-dripping-marker.font) by Wick van den Belt.